isomorphic-software/smartclient-docs/classes/ListGrid_2.md

 ### Returns

-`[Boolean](#type-boolean)` — Returning false will prevent the GridRenderer styling from being updated to reflect the selection change.
+`[boolean](../reference.md#type-boolean)` — Returning false will prevent the GridRenderer styling from being updated to reflect the selection change.

 ### Groups